Overview

 Debug with retrieval traces

 Memory retrieval can be difficult to debug.
 Memind provides retrieval traces so developers can inspect what happened during retrieval.
+A trace can help answer:- which strategy was used

 - what query was executed